 To encourage adequate build-up of loss absorbing capital that can be used in times of stress Basel III requires the use of common equity capital buffers.
-These include a Capital Conservation Buffer (CCB) of 2.5% of Risk Weighted Assets and a Counter Cyclical Capital Buffer (CCCB) of up to 2.5% of Risk Weighted Assets which can be applied by regulators when macroeconomic conditions dictate.
-The CCB rate was 1.875% at 31 December 2018, increasing to 2.5% from 1 January 2019 at which point becomes fully phased in.
-The CCCB rate was 0.5% from June 2018, increasing to 1% from November 2018.
+These include a Capital Conservation Buffer (CCB) of 2.5% of Risk Weighted Assets (fully phased in from 1 January 2019) and a Counter Cyclical Capital Buffer (CCyB) of up to 2.5% of Risk Weighted Assets which can be applied by regulators when macroeconomic conditions dictate.
+The CCyB rate was 1% in 2019.